sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 1. "bfd" -- Default value is false when this field is not configured
 2. "refreshable" -- Default value is true when this field is not configured

-StaticRouteMgr(config_db) and BfdRouteMgr check "bfd" field in config_db STATIC_ROUTE_TABLE.<br>
+StaticRouteMgr(config_db) and StaticRouteBfd check "bfd" field in config_db STATIC_ROUTE_TABLE.<br>
-BfdRouteMgr sets "refreshable"="false" in appl_db STATIC_ROUTE_TABLE.
+StaticRouteBfd sets "refreshable"="false" in appl_db STATIC_ROUTE_TABLE.
 StaticRouteTimer checks "refreshable" field to skip the static route entry timeout checking.<br>

 [*Reference: STATIC_ROUTE_TABLE schema:*
  [STATIC_ROUTE table in CONFIG_DB](https://github.com/Azure/SONiC/blob/master/doc/static-route/SONiC_static_route_hdl.md#3211-static_route).]

-## Internal tables in BfdRouteMgr
+## Internal tables in StaticRouteBfd
 Four tables (i.e., dictionary, map, etc) are needed to use BFD session to monitor nexthop and update static route.<br>

 1. TABLE_CONFIG: config_db STATIC_ROUTE_TABLE cache (for the route with "bfd"="true" only)
 2. TABLE_NEXTHOP: different prefixes may have same nexthop.
 This table is used to track which prefix is using the nexthop.
-3. TABLE_BFD: bfd session created by BfdRouteMgr.
+3. TABLE_BFD: bfd session created by StaticRouteBfd.
 The contents are part of appl_db BFD_SESSION_TABLE (for the session its peer IP is in nexthop table). *Assumption: BFD session is not shared with other applications*
 4. TABLE_SR: the static routes written to appl_db STATIC_ROUTE_TABLE by BfdRouteManager (with "refreshable"="false").
 It's nexthop list might be different from the configuration depends on BFD session state.<br>

 <img src="static_rt_bfd_table.png" width="400">